“Can you dye your hair with product in it” Well, that would depend on the result you hope to get.

 Something to keep in mind is that lemon juice can lighten your hair color and would not be the best solution for those with color-treated hair.

-- Mix one tablespoons of lemon juice or lime juice with cool water.
+- Mix one tablespoon of lemon juice or lime juice with cool water.

 - Wash your hair with shampoo as usual